cardstack/card-commerce-protocol/README.md

 # CardPay-contracts

-The repo containing the smart contracts for the CardPay protocol

 ## Description

 CardPay is a social commerce platform that leverages EVM based blockchains to provide a marketplace for merchants and buyers to purchase digital items using cryptocurrency and fiat.